12 Best Things to Do in Copenhagen Denmark

 6. See Copenhagen by Boat with Copenhagen Canal Tours

 We made our way back to Nyhavn to continue touring the city, but this time by boat.
-From Nyhavn, boat tours take place at 15 minute intervals during most days.
-The tour offers views of the Copenhagen Opera House, the famous Little Mermaid statue, and sails through the heart of Christianshavn area amongst viewing some of the city’s architectural wonders.
+From Nyhavn, boat tours take place at 15-minute intervals on most days.
+The tour offers views of the Copenhagen Opera House, the famous Little Mermaid statue, and sails through the heart of the Christianshavn area whilst viewing some of the city’s architectural wonders.
 We were surprised by the sheer number of boats parked alongside the city’s maze of canals.
-It was strangely reminiscent of Amsterdam, but still distinctly different.
-The streets are less cluttered, the buildings utilize yellows, reds, orange and white to warm the tone, and the water takes on a deep blue and green hue.
-By boat, we got an entirely new view of the city, and we really enjoyed marveling at the Gammel Strand’s waterfront from a distance in the center of the Hønsebroløbet canal.
+Taking a canal tour is one of the top attractions in Copenhagen, because it gives travelers an entirely new perspective of the city’s architecture and waterways.
+A ride through the canals allows you to visit some of the most scenic places to see in Copenhagen, Denmark.

 7. Fall in Love and Get Engaged in Copenhagen